Boom123bam/FLICC-Gamepad/stuff/buildguide.md

 Then, cut the extra pins on the botton.

+You may want to test if the keys work before soldering the usb connectors using tweezers.

 ### USB Connectors

 This is perhaps the hardest part of the build.